-

 Aroma

-Dry tea has a deep, rich aroma with notes of honey, herbs and a light fruity sweetness.
-After brewing, the aroma opens up, adding hints of fresh fruit, smokiness and a light woody note.
+Dry tea has a deep, rich aroma with notes of honey, herbs, and a slight fruity sweetness.
+After brewing, the aroma unfolds, adding hints of fresh fruit, smokiness, and a light woody note.

 Taste

-The taste of tea is light and delicate.
-The infusion has a transparent light yellow color.
-The taste is dominated by warm notes of honey, fresh fruits and light herbal freshness.
-The aftertaste is long, with pleasant smoky, sweetish and floral shades.
+The tea's flavor is light and delicate.
+The infusion is clear and light yellow.
+The taste is dominated by warm notes of honey, fresh fruit, and a slight herbal freshness.
+The finish is long, with pleasant smoky, slightly sweet, and floral notes.

 Energy and Impact

-Sheng Puer 2013 has a refreshing effect and promotes relaxation.
-This tea is ideal for the warm season, as well as for those who appreciate a calm and meditative tea party.
+The 2013 Sheng Pu'er has a refreshing effect and promotes relaxation.
+This tea is ideal for warmer months and for those who appreciate a calm and meditative tea experience.

 Brewing recommendations

-For brewing Sheng Puer 2013, it is recommended to use the steeping method in a gaiwan or a Yixing clay teapot.
-The water temperature should be around 85–90°C. The first steeps should be short (10–15 seconds) to reveal the aroma and avoid excessive bitterness.
+For brewing 2013 Sheng Pu'er, we recommend steeping in a gaiwan or Yixing clay teapot.
+The water temperature should be around 85–90°C. The initial steeps should be short (10–15 seconds) to reveal the aroma and avoid excessive bitterness.
 Gradually, the steeping time can be increased.
-The tea can withstand up to 5–7 steeps, each of which reveals new facets of taste.
+The tea can withstand up to 5–7 steeps, each of which reveals new facets of flavor.

-Sheng Puer 2013 "T8653" is a unique tea that combines the freshness of the spring harvest, depth of taste and rich energy.
-Its origin from the Yunnan province and the use of selected raw materials make it a real treasure for puer connoisseurs.
-This tea will give unforgettable moments of pleasure and allow you to feel a connection with the ancient traditions of Chinese tea art.
+The 2013 Sheng Pu'er "T8653" is a unique tea that combines the freshness of the spring harvest, depth of flavor, and rich energy.
+Originating in Yunnan Province and using only the finest raw materials, it is a true treasure for pu'er connoisseurs.
+This tea will provide unforgettable moments of enjoyment and connect you with the ancient traditions of Chinese tea.

 If you are looking for a tea that will surprise you with its versatility and give you freshness and lightness, Sheng Puer 2013 "T8653" is an excellent choice.